 Each Director is given access to the Board resources, including the Company's constitutional and governing documents, terms of references of the Board and the Board Committees, the Group's policy, Annual Reports, Board meeting papers and other pertinent information for his/her reference.
 Management ensures that all Directors are furnished on an on-going basis with relevant, complete, adequate and timely information concerning the Company, to enable them to make informed decisions and discharge their duties and responsibilities.
 Prior to each Board meeting, board papers and files are circulated for each meeting and the Board is provided with relevant background or explanatory information relating to the business of the meeting and information on major operational, financial and corporate issues.
 This is to give the Directors sufficient time to review and consider the matters being tabled and/or discussed.
-Any other matters may also be tabled at the Board meeting and corporate issues, the explanations on the financial information, and the rationale for the key decisions taken by the management may also be made in the form of presentations by the management in attendance at the meetings.
+Any other matters may also be tabled at the Board meeting and discussed without papers being distributed.
+The business/projects updates with information on financial, operating and corporate issues, the explanations on the financial information, and the rationale for the key decisions taken by the Management may also be made in the form of presentations by the Management in attendance at the meetings.
 The Directors are entitled to request additional information as needed to make informed decisions.
-The management is invited to attend Board meetings to provide additional insights into matters being discussed, and to respond to any queries that the Directors may have.
+The Management is invited to attend Board meetings to provide additional insights into matters being discussed, and to respond to any queries that the Directors may have.